 - Taking longer to recover from illnesses

-However, in most cases, boredom won’t kill your parrot, especially if you take measures to enrich your parrot’s life.
-It may cause a range of short-term problems though, including:
+In most cases, boredom won’t kill your parrot, especially if you take steps to enrich your parrot’s life.

-What To Do When Your Bird Is Bored
+What To Do When Your Parrot Is Bored

-If you’re looking for ideas on how to keep a parrot entertained, try some of these enrichment techniques:
+Parrots are good at letting their owners know that they need stimulation.
+If you’re looking for ways to keep a parrot entertained, use these enrichment techniques:

 Interact with Your Parrot

-While holding your parrot, talk softly to it and encourage it to communicate with you.
-Parrots love being petted around their beaks, the back of their heads, and around the neck, so be sure to focus on these areas to show your parrot some affection.
+Hold your parrot, talk to it, and engage directly.
+Parrots love being petted around their beaks, the back of their heads, and around the neck.
+Focus on these areas to show your parrot some affection.

 If your room’s secure enough, allow your parrot some out-of-cage time and let it explore its surroundings.
-Parrots enjoy getting finding out what’s what, so make the room parrot-safe and let it loose.
+This will provide your parrot with the opportunity to exercise and expend some calories.

 Provide Toys And Rotate Them

-Providing your parrot with toys to play with is one of the best ways of keeping it entertained.
-However, parrots get bored of them after a while, so merely putting toys into their cage isn’t enough to keep them mentally stimulated.
+Providing your parrot with toys to play with is one of the best ways to keep parrots entertained.
+However, parrots get bored of the same toys eventually.

-To prevent your parrot from becoming fed up with its toys, keep a large stash and rotate them every week, aiming for different combinations each time.
-You can even use some types of old baby toys.
-This will help your parrot’s toys feel like new and will keep it mentally occupied.
+To prevent your parrot from becoming fed up with its toys, keep a large selection and rotate them weekly.
+You can also use certain types of old baby toys if you have any stored in the basement or attic.

-If you can play with your parrot using its toys outside of its cage, that’s even better.
-That’s because your bird gets to play with you and receives enrichment at the same time.
-This is another great way to build your bond and ensure your parrot’s getting plenty of time away from its cage.
+If you play with your parrot with its toys outside of the cage, that’s even better.
+That’s because your parrot gets to interact directly with you and receives enrichment at the same time.

 Teach Your Parrot Tricks

-If you have time, why not teach your parrot how to do some fun tricks?
-Training is a good way to socialize your parrot and can help it adopt good behaviors.
-It can also help strengthen your bond.
+If you have time, teach your parrot how to do some fun tricks.
+Training is a good way to socialize your parrot and can lead to it adopting good behaviors.

-When teaching your parrot new tricks, have some tasty treats to hand so that you can reward its successes.
-As we’ve already mentioned, parrots receive mental stimulation through their food.
+When teaching your parrot new tricks, have some treats to hand so that you can reward its successes.
+As mentioned, parrots get mental stimulation by interacting with their food.

-You don’t have to make this process complicated.
-Depending on your bird’s intelligence and willingness to learn, you could start off small, teaching your parrot the “step-up” command.
+Depending on your parrot’s intelligence and willingness to learn, you could start small, teaching your parrot the “step-up” command.
 This is where you get your parrot to jump or step onto your fingers.

 Leave The Radio On

-Parrots are naturally curious and enjoy listening to new sounds.
-Whenever you’re away from home and your parrot’s left alone, leave the radio on quietly so that it can focus on the noise.
-If you’re training your bird to talk, this may help improve its skills.
+Parrots are naturally curious creatures and enjoy listening to new sounds.
+Whenever you’re away from home and your parrot’s left alone, leave the radio on.
+If you’re training your parrot to talk, this can improve its talking skills.

-Your bird might even sing and chirp along with the music, especially if it’s got musical genes.
-Parrots, particularly African greys, have good mimicry skills and will spend hours copying the noises they hear.
+Your parrot might even sing and chirp along with the music.
+Parrots, particularly African greys, have good mimicry skills and will spend hours copying the noises that they hear.

 You can do the same thing with the TV.
-Make sure it’s not turned up too loud, or your bird might become frightened of the loud noises.
-Aim for background noise, as this will provide your bird with all the mental stimulation it needs while it’s on its own.
+Make sure it’s not turned up too loud, or your parrot might become frightened of the loud noises.
+Aim for background noise, as this will provide mental stimulation when on its own.

-Foraging bird toys are also an excellent option, as they encourage your parrot’s natural behavior.
-They force your parrot to think about how to get its food, allowing your bird to problem-solve and use its intelligence.
+Foraging bird toys are also a good option as they encourage your parrot’s natural behavior.
+Your parrot has to think about how to get its food, meaning that it’s forced to problem-solve.

-Another fun game to play is to hide tasty treats, such as your parrot’s favorite nuts and seeds, in corners of a parrot-safe room and encourage your bird to find them.
+Another fun game is to hide tasty treats, such as your parrot’s favorite nuts and seeds, in corners of a parrot-safe room and encourage the bird to seek them out.

 While captive parrots don’t need to forage, these activities keep their instincts sharp and their minds active.
-Many parrots also enjoy foraging, so it’ll keep them entertained for hours.
+Many parrots also enjoy foraging, so this activity will keep them entertained for hours.

 You can also encourage foraging inside the cage.
-Place food up at different levels and leave your parrot to find it.
-This enables captive parrots to move more often, which is beneficial as they often miss out on exercise.
+Place food up at different levels and let your parrot search for it.

-Parrots get bored if their cages are too small.
-That’s because there’s not enough space for them to roam or play with their toys.
-Therefore, if your parrot’s cage is too small for its size, you’ll need to upgrade to a bigger one.
+Parrots get bored quickly if their cages are too small because there’s not enough space for them to roam or play with their toys.
+If your parrot’s cage is too small for its size, upgrade to a bigger one.

-When creating the optimum environment for your bird, ensure there are perches of various sizes and widths.
-Aim for three in the cage – one at the top, one in the middle, and one at the bottom.
+When creating the optimal environment for your parrot, ensure that there are perches of various sizes and widths.
+Aim for three perches in the cage – one at the top, one in the middle, and one at the bottom.
 Parrots enjoy being up high where they have the best view of their surroundings, but they also need a perch close to their food and water.

-Also, aim for a cage that’s big enough to house a nesting box.
+Get a cage that’s big enough for a nesting box.
 If your parrot feels tired or vulnerable at any point, it can seek refuge in there.
-However, don’t overfill the cage, or you’ll have the same problem as one that’s too small.
+However, don’t overfill the cage, or you’ll have the same problem as you would with a cage that’s too small.